anira-project/anira/docs/sphinx/usage.rst

     that moves an axis of another extent is a transpose, refused at prepare in this pre-release.

-  Without a record, an entry binds the tensor **positionally** (the spec's input ``i`` to the file's input ``i``, in ONNX Runtime's session order or the primary subgraph's order on TFLite and LiteRT) and in the spec's axis order.
-That is what every 2.x configuration did; a name makes the binding independent of the file's tensor order and turns a mismatch into an error at prepare instead of a silent swap.
+  Without a record, an entry binds the tensor by its **canonical name** where the engine's side has a tensor of that name, and **positionally** otherwise (the spec's input ``i`` to the file's input ``i``: ONNX Runtime's graph order, the signature's index order on TFLite and LiteRT, the method's argument order on LibTorch, the method's order on ExecuTorch), in the spec's axis order.
+Either way the bound tensor's dtype and every static extent are checked against the spec's engine dims at prepare (a dynamic extent of the file matches anything), a mismatch is ``ANIRA_ERROR_CONFIG`` naming both, and every tensor of the file's side must end up bound exactly once.
+The plan report tells how each slot was bound (``anira_plan_slot.binding``).
+Positional binding is what every 2.x configuration did; a name makes the binding independent of the file's tensor order.
 - **Bytes instead of a file.** ``add_model_bytes(engine, bytes, ownership, release, ctx)`` loads from a ``std::span<const std::byte>``, e.g. a resource compiled into a plugin.
   ``ANIRA_BYTES_COPY`` (the default) copies the bytes into the config; ``ANIRA_BYTES_BORROW``